maxxiimo/the-front-end-manifesto/chp6-information-architecting.md

 - [Content, First?][Content First]

 I for one don't mind using Lorem Ipsum or images as content placeholders, but nothing can really truly substitute for actual content so if you can find it or create it, do so.
-I've put together a pretty comprehensive list of [placeholder services][Appendix 6] for your benefit in the appendix of this book.
+I've put together a pretty comprehensive list of [placeholder services][Appendix 5] for your benefit in the Appendices.
 It includes text and image placeholder services.

 Although I like to use [Dummy Image][], I also keep a 1px x 1px transparent gif, sometimes referred to as a shim, in our assets/images/fixtures folder.
 It can be used as follows to create image placeholders: